A natural stimulus for the healing process is active exercise - provided the exercises are done in a controlled, careful and prescribed manner.

 See also Exercise and Fitness Help Your Back.

-Stretching, strengthening and aerobic conditioning exercises are important
+Stretching, strengthening and aerobic conditioning exercises are all important

 See also Exercise and Back Pain.